By Petar Denoble, MD, D.Sc.

 Universally recognized for their ability to enhance food, pungent garlic and the sweetish peppery onion can transform almost any ingredients into delicious soups, juicy stews or any number of other meals.
 Their bulbs travel relatively well by boat, but preparation time can be prohibitive for everyday use.
 You may not be able to use garlic and onion powder on a fresh salad, but they’re perfectly fine for cooked meals.

 Red pepper comes in a variety of flavors and levels of heat.
-Keep sweet red pepper for near universal flavor enhancement.
-If you like capsaicin, bring hot chili peppers with you, but don’t count on it bringing any health benefits, as it may contribute to cancer development among populations that use it extensively.
+Keep sweet red pepper for near-universal flavor enhancement.
+If you like capsaicin, bring hot chili peppers with you, but don’t count on it adding any health benefits, as it may contribute to cancer development among populations that use it extensively.

 For cooking risotto with a lack of other ingredients, a pinch of saffron can work wonders.
 With mussels often only an arm’s length below the surface, however, this spice may best serve you in creating a gourmet seafood dish.